ActurialCapital/acturialcapital-docs/docs/getting_started/backtest_blocks.md

 )
 ```

 The backtest implementation initializes, fits and estimates exposures using the `fit()` and the `estimate()` methods.
-Then, it optimizes the portfolio at the stock level using the `optimize().portfolio()` methods and finds weights that align with the desired level of risk.
+Then, it optimizes the portfolio at the stock level using the `.optimize()` and `.portfolio()` methods and finds weights that align with the desired level of risk.

 The strategy is rebalanced on a monthly basis, and a `discrete_allocation` is used as a fallback in the event that the optimizer is unable to deliver feasible weights.